 Tina Barney was born in 1945.
 She is known for her large-scale, color portraits of her “American Royalty” family and close friends. (her great-grandfather was Emanuel Lehman, co-founder of Lehman Brothers) So access to the ‘who’s who’ of the East Coast illuminati was never a problem.
-That said, her work always was, and is, phenomenal.
+That said, her work always was, and is, beyond phenomenal.
 One thing Tina Barney is not,… is a dilettante.
 She paid her dues, and studied under the best of them.

 From Sun Valley to New York

 From 1976 to 1979 she attended the workshops at the Sun Valley Center for Arts and Humanities in Idaho.
 At first, she became an avid collector, and then a member of the Junior Council of the Museum of Modern Art in New York, working solely in the photography department in 1971.
 When she finally moved to Sun Valley, she studied under Frederick Sommer, Roger Mertin, Joyce Niemanas, Duane Michals, Nathan Lyons, John Pfahl, and Robert Cumming.

 While Tina Barney is most well known for her 4×5 camera portraits of her wealthy family and friends, she amazed everyone with her ability to wield a large format camera and make the images appear so candid.
 Like a point and shoot,…but more formal.
 Her lighting, combined with locations, was equisite, and the real documentary nature of these photographs cemented her recognition as a photographer.